dpertin/rozofsbox_multi/README.md

 * *rozofsmount*: this program relies on [FUSE](fuse.sourceforge.net/) to mount the file system.

-### Vagrant
+### Vagrant - deploy virtual environments

-[Vagrant](http://www.vagrantup.com/) is an open source software to share virtual machine environments.
-It provides *boxes* (available at [VagrantCloud](https://vagrantcloud.com/)) that can be shared by anyone who wants to launch the same virtual environment.
+[Vagrant](http://www.vagrantup.com/) is an open source software to "create and configure lightweight, reproducible and portable development environments".
+It relies on *boxes* (available at [VagrantCloud](https://vagrantcloud.com/)) that can be shared and used by anyone who wants to launch the same virtual environment, based on industry-standard technology.
+Essentially, given a small document in Ruby called a *Vagrantfile* that describes the configuration of a set of VMs, Vagrant will download, configure and run these VMs in VirtualBox or other software.

+## What does it do ?

+### Deploy RozoFS over 4 VMs

-The *Vagrantfile* here describes how the 4 VMs - based on an [Ubuntu](http://www.ubuntu.com/) 14.04 box that contains the software RozoFS - are deployed.
+The Vagrantfile here describes how the 4 VMs - based on an [Ubuntu](http://www.ubuntu.com/) 14.04 box that contains the software RozoFS - are deployed.
-Two types of nodes are deployed: one MetaData Server (MDS) that runs exportd, storaged and rozofsmount(optional), and three Mojette Projection Storage Servers (MPSS) which run storaged and rozofsmount (optional).
+Two types of nodes are deployed: one MetaData Server (MDS) that runs exportd, storaged and rozofsmount (optional), and three Mojette Projection Storage Servers (MPSS) which run storaged and rozofsmount (optional).

 Here is the architecture of the virtual environment: